Fractionalized Fermi liquids and the cuprate phase diagram: Critical spin liquid on the square lattice

 Also, note that while the SO(5) symmetry is explicit in the fermionic spinon theory in Eq.~(\ref{e105}), it is not explicit in the bosonic spinon theory in Eq.~(\ref{cp3}), but expected to be emergent \cite{SenthilFisher06}.

 The form in Eq.~(\ref{wzw}) has been exploited in recent numerical work on the fuzzy sphere \cite{Fuzzy24}.
-Their results, and those of a number of other numerical works \cite{Yasir19,Nahum:2015vka,Becca20,Imada21,Meng24,Gu24,Chester24,Sandvik24} show that the critical spin liquid defined by Eq.~(\ref{cp3}), Eq.~(\ref{e105}), or (\ref{wzw}) is stable over a substantial intermediate energy and length scales, before ultimately confining into a N\'eel or VBS state (see also the experimental evidence in Refs.~\cite{Hayden10,Ronnow15}).
+Their results, and those of a number of other numerical works \cite{Yasir19,Nahum:2015vka,Becca20,Imada21,Meng24,Gu24,Chester24,Sandvik24} show that the critical spin liquid defined by Eq.~(\ref{cp3}), Eq.~(\ref{e105}), or (\ref{wzw}) is stable over a substantial intermediate energy and length scales, before ultimately confining into a N\'eel or VBS state.
 This intermediate range stability is not a bug, but a feature ideal for our purposes of defining a FL* state at intermediate temperatures, which ultimately confines to variety of other states at low temperatures.